boost-edu-tools/gitinspectorgui/docs/development/python-management-uv.md

 ---

-**Migration completed!** You're now using modern Python package management with uv. 🚀
+The project uses modern Python package management with uv for optimal performance and developer experience. 🚀

-For questions or issues, refer to the troubleshooting section above or consult the team.